ToniKorin/cordova-plugin-autostart/README.md

 cordova.plugins.autoStart.enable();
 ```
 ### Disable the automatic startup after the boot
-This is the default action if you have ever called the "enable" function.
+This is the default action if you have never called the "enable" function.
 ```javascript
 cordova.plugins.autoStart.disable();
 ```

 ## Installation
-The plugin can either be installed from git repository, from local file system through the [Command-line Interface][CLI].
-Or cloud based through [PhoneGap Build][PGB].
+The plugin can either be installed from git repository, from local file system through the [Command-line Interface][CLI] or cloud based through [PhoneGap Build][PGB].

 ### Local development environment
 From master: